jorgegonzalez/jorgegonzalez.io/_posts/touch-events/2019-08-25-touch-events.md

 categories: javascript react
 ---

-This is a nice and quick utility I learned recently to support both `TouchEvents` and `MouseEvents` while only worrying about the `onClick` prop.
+This is a small and simple utility I learned recently to allow developers to support both `TouchEvents` and `MouseEvents` on `button` elements, while only worrying about the `onClick` prop.
+The end result is a button that _feels_ right on both desktop and mobile browsers.

 **This probably doesn't support all use cases.**

-`getTouchEvents` takes a callback that is invoked (or not) by either the `onClick` or `onTouchStart` handlers, depending on the environment.
+Below `getTouchEvents` takes a callback that is invoked (or not) by either the `onClick` or `onTouchStart` handlers, depending on the environment.

 ```js
 function getTouchEvents(callback) {